Free US shipping over $50

 Blood pressure is a highly overlooked disease that has been proven fatal for some.
 There are lots of people who suffer from high blood pressure and may not know it.
 It is actually common as it affects more than 3 million people in the US alone.

 According to Blood Pressure Magazine, normal blood pressure for adults is about 120/80 mm Hg.
-So, your probably wondering, what is high blood pressure and also what does 120 and 80 means?
+So, you're probably wondering, what is high blood pressure and also what does 120 and 80 mean?
 An individual’s blood pressure is typically expressed by the systolic pressure over diastolic pressure and is measured in millimeters of mercury.

 Blood pressure is the pressure exerted by circulating blood upon the walls of blood vessels.
 This type of circulation is typically measured at a person’s upper arm.